TheLandolorien/workshop-stellar-unicorn-piku/README.md

 # Stellar Unicorn Piku Workshop

-This is the setup and steps for the workshop run at SEA-Tech High School in Castle Hayne, NC on March 14, 2025 by Lando Toothman.
+This is the setup and steps for the workshop run at SEA-Tech High School in Castle Hayne, NC for Pi Day 2025 by Lando Toothman.

 ## :zap: Quick Start